-Point my toes up and down as far as they will go.
+Point my toes up and then down, as far as they will go.
 Move feet in a circular motion, listen to those cracking noises.
 Bend knees and point to the left to stretch my lower back and hips, repeat on the right.
 Rest for a moment to slow down my erratic breathing to get ready for the next chunk of torture.

-After I am finally able to sit upright I bend over to try grabbing my feet.
+After I am finally able to sit upright I bend over to try grabbing my toes for another stretch.
 Some days this happens, other days it doesn’t.
 Either way I stretch as far as I can in that direction a few times.
-I lift my arms over my head.
-Getting them all the way up the first time almost never happens, this morning I have to try a few times.
-Then comes the circular arm swings, trying to touch my elbows behind my back without crying, and twisting my torso to the left and right to loosen up my lower back.
+I lift my arms over my head (well, my right arm, left my shoulder doesn’t like moving that way anymore).
+Getting them all the way up the first time never happens, this morning I have to try a few times.
+My right arm finally goes up.
+My left arm gets about head high and then stops.
+Stupid left shoulder.

 I can only imagine what I sound like through my closed bedroom door.
 A great ape grunting?
 A rhinocerous warning others to stay away?
+Cats mating?
 A person in pain trying to get her body stretched to the point of actually being able to move?

-By lurching I mean a slow, painful shuffle, with my left ankle, right knee and lower back all trying to poke me with their complaints at the same time, mixed with some grunting, heavy breathing, and leaning on everything I can, hoping I don’t stub a toe because I forgot to put on my slippers.
+By lurching I mean a slow, painful shuffle.
+My toes, left ankle, right knee, right hip, upper and lower back, neck, shoulders, elbows, and hands are all trying to burn me with their complaints at the same time.
+Mixed in with some grunting, heavy breathing, and leaning on everything I can, hoping I don’t stub a toe because I forgot to put on my slippers.

 Needing a cane depends on, well, I haven’t yet figured out what causes my legs to not work right on any given day.
-But I know I’ll need my cane if things are overly painful, my knees or ankles are weak or wobbly, and if I’m having problems standing fully upright.
+But I know I’ll need my cane if things are overly painful, my knees or ankles are weak or wobbly, and if I’m having balance problems or not able to stand fully upright.